nolascojoao/junit4-and-junit5-study/README.md

-Sample code for studying JUnit 4 and JUnit 5.
+Sample code for studying TestNG, JUnit 4 and JUnit 5.